In this Article

-in some people.
-Long-term use of high doses of soy dietary supplements might not be safe.
+Long-term use of high doses of soy dietary supplements is POSSIBLY UNSAFE.
 There is concern that taking high doses might cause abnormal tissue growth in the uterus.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Soy protein is LIKELY SAFE to be used during pregnancy and breast-feeding when consumed in amounts normally found in food.
 However, soy may be POSSIBLY UNSAFE when used during pregnancy in medicinal amounts.
 Higher doses during pregnancy might harm development of the baby.
 Not enough is known about the safety of higher doses during breast-feeding.
 Stay on the safe side and avoid larger doses.

 Children: Soy is LIKELY SAFE for children when used in amounts commonly found in food or infant formula.
 Using soy formula does not seem to cause health or reproductive problems later in life.
 However, soymilk that is not designed for infants should not be used as a substitute for infant formula.
 Regular soymilk could lead to nutrient deficiencies.